Mattouff/Lending-Borrowing/backend/README.md

 - **Fiber**: Fast HTTP framework for REST API
 - **GORM**: ORM for PostgreSQL database access
 - **JWT**: Used for authentication and authorization
+- **Valkey**: Redis-compatible cache for JWT validation and revocation
 - **Swagger**: API documentation
 - **Docker**: Containerization for development and deployment
 - **Foundry**: Smart contract deployment and interaction